AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 :ada:`Temp` is marked volatile for the sake of getting exactly the load and stores that we express in the source code, corresponding to the hardware locking protocol.
-It's true that Port is a memory-mapped object, so it too would be volatile, but we also need :ada:`Temp` to be volatile.
+It's true that :ada:`Port` is a memory-mapped object, so it too would be volatile, but we also need :ada:`Temp` to be volatile.